rightinyourwheelhouse/wheelhouse-website/src/data/team/roel-goossens.md

 visible: true
 name: Roel Goossens
 role: full-stack developer
-description: has a passion for creation.
+description: has a passion for creating.
 Whether it's on the workbench, in the kitchen or in his IDE.
 image: assets/roel.png
 detailImage: